hapax/hapax.github.io/assets/binomial.md

 #### Elementary longcut

-There is a more elementary approach which effecitvely does the same thing.
+This is a bit high brow, and we can get to the same conclusion using simple algebra.
 The basic point is first to note that, from the binomial theorem,

 $$